movim/movim_ynh/README.md

 0.2b 2015-08-12
 - Add php5-cli as required
 - Fixed a warning for sysvinit script installation
+- Fixed a LSB warning with movim sysvinit script

 0.1b 2015-08-12
 - Beta release